khlebobul/board_buddy/README.md

 - check the [contributing](#contributing) section

 > [!NOTE]
-> If scoring for the game you want to add can be done with a universal counter, you can add only the rules
+> if scoring for the game you want to add can be done with a universal counter, you can add only the rules

 ### for users